tyler6974/html5-games/README.md

 ## Changes made to the original code

 ### Chrome Dino

+The game code is from the old version, but some features from the newer ``offline.js`` version have been adapted to this version.
+This includes:
-- Added day & night cycle (and dark mode) support.
+- Day & night cycle (and dark mode) support.
 - Make the game adapts to the screen width like the Chrome version (chrome://dino).

 ### Cut the Rope